aica-technology/.github/profile/README.md

 ## AICA Technology

-This is the home of the AICA robotics framework 🦾
+This is the home of AICA Core 🦾

 Developer documentation is available at 💻 **[docs.aica.tech](https://docs.aica.tech)** 💻